 Joyce joined CBM in 2011 and is a Senior Executive Assistant in our Bethesda office.

-I currently sing in my church choir, but I’ve been in as many as six choirs at one time – including playing handbells.
+I have sung in numerous church choirs, and I’ve been in as many as six choirs at one time – including playing hand bells.
 I also played the violin when I was younger.

 I am active at my church, and enjoy doing volunteer work for the community.
 I am a member of Alpha Kappa Alpha Sorority, Inc. and I’m also very active in the community with our service programs.

 I have discovered that my purpose in life is to write.
 I have written several short stories, and I placed in the 2017 Writer’s Digest’s short story (inspirational category) competition.
-I am writing a novel about a piece of family history: I had an aunt who was murdered in the 1940’s.
+I wrote a novella about a piece of family history: I had an aunt who was murdered in the 1940’s.
 It will be based on that incident, but the story is really about a family’s love and devotion to each other.
+Still figuring out how to get it published.
 Look out, Harper Lee!

 I think there are a couple of things that will surprise my co-workers:

-In addition, I would volunteer more at my church and my sorority to assist our community initiatives, and I would be able to travel to our conferences and with my family.
+In addition, I would volunteer more with my church and my sorority to assist our community initiatives, and I would be able to travel to our conferences and on adventures with my family.